ENCCS/julia-for-hpda/content/regression.rst

 Linear regression with synthetic data
 -------------------------------------

 We begin with some simple examples of linear regression on generated data.
-For the models we will use the package GLM (Generlized Linear Models).
+For the models we will use the package GLM (Generlized Linear Models), which among other things contains linear regression models.

+Let's start by generating some data along a line and add normally distributed noise.

 .. code-block:: julia